AIO-6 and BMW - Everything you need to know

 BMW K1600, 1200RT (2014-2017), 1250RT (2020)

 Owners of these luxury tourers may wonder how things look on bikes with an integrated navigation compartment.
-Those bikes have a housing designed for devices up to 5 inches, so the AIO-6 is too large to fit.
+Those bikes have a housing designed for devices up to 5 inches, so the AIO-6 does not fit there on its own.

 For a perfect fit on these models, check out the proven and reliable AIO-5 Play for BMW.